 Finding Direction for Your Debt Collection Issues

-The Following is a guest post.
-There are times when for one reason or another, planning and budgeting may not be adequate enough to solve debt problems.
-I feel it is important that people know they are not alone, and that there are options available to them.
+The following is a guest post.
+There are times when, for one reason or another, planning and budgeting may not be adequate to solve debt problems.
+I feel it is crucial that people know they are not alone, and that there are options available to them.

-If you’re a regular reader of Michael Dinich’s blog, it’s a safe assumption that you’re serious about cutting out debt and living below your means.
+If you’re a regular reader of Your Money Geek, it’s a safe assumption that you’re serious about cutting out debt and living below your means.
 But, financial independence doesn’t happen overnight.
-In fact, debt problems can provide a powerful incentive to find a new financial model.
+Debt problems can provide a powerful incentive to find a new financial model.

 Unfortunately, debt problems can also be overwhelming, especially when aggressive debt collectors confuse the issue and make you feel pulled in different directions.
 That pressure and uncertainty can lead to serious mistakes—mistakes that can actually interfere with your ability to gain control of your finances.

 Common “Get out of Debt” Mistakes